PapaSimons/Randy/README.md

 I am currently building Randy with RPI in mind and maybe as an Electron app later if it makes sense.
 RPI will be vanilla Raspbian-lite with minimal dependencies and basic i2s DAC configurations.

-This will probably be the first non-MPD RPI streamer and very minimalistic at the stage.
+This will probably be the first non-MPD RPI streamer and very minimalistic at this stage.
 Instead of [MPD](https://www.musicpd.org/) I am using [MPV](https://mpv.io/) which is a beast of a video player, but has all the good stuff to put out amazing sound quality as well.

 # Collaboration